iotaledger/goshimmer/documentation/docs/protocol_specification/components/ledgerstate.md

 Outputs inside a branch can be double spent again, recursively forming sub-branches.

-On solidification of a message, we *shall* store the corresponding branch identifier together with every output, as well as the transaction metadata to enable instant lookups of this information.
+On solidification of a block, we *shall* store the corresponding branch identifier together with every output, as well as the transaction metadata to enable instant lookups of this information.
 Thus, on solidification, a transaction can be immediately associated with a branch.

 ### Aggregated Branches